 Disclaimer: This post contains affiliate links.
 At no cost to you, I might earn a small commission if you make a purchase through the links in this article.

-✅ Check my guide to renting a car in Tulum to visit amazing cenotes, Mayan ruins and other hidden gems
+✅ Check my guide to renting a car in Tulum to visit amazing cenotes and Mayan ruins

 Tulum Centro (or downtown Tulum) has many affordable restaurants with a casual feel, while restaurants in Hotel Zone are known for their upscale dining.
 The area between Tulum Pueblo and Zona Hotelera is called Aldea Zama, and has many cafes and casual restaurants.